Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: RELATED WORK

-\section{Related Work}
+\section{RELATED WORK}

-Factor analysis (FA) is a fundamental approach for estimating and understanding the correlation structure among observed variables\citep{thurstone1931multiple}, which has inspired the development of numerous latent variable models.
+Factor analysis (FA) is a fundamental approach for estimating and understanding the correlation structure among observed variables~\citep{thurstone1931multiple}, which has inspired the development of numerous latent variable models.
 Due to its simplicity, however, standard FA is unable to model observations from multiple sources.
-Extensions, such as the canonical correlation analysis (CCA)\citep{hotelling1992relations, klami2013bayesian}, or the group factor analysis (GFA)\citep{klami2014group} model paired observations simultaneously by learning linear dependencies underlying two or more data sources or views.
+Extensions, such as the canonical correlation analysis (CCA)~\citep{hotelling1992relations, klami2013bayesian}, or the group factor analysis (GFA)~\citep{klami2014group} model paired observations simultaneously by learning linear dependencies underlying two or more data sources.
 A central assumption of the GFA is that the multi-view observations are a manifestation of a lower dimensional common latent space corrupted by Gaussian noise.
-The main components that describes this relationship are the factor-to-feature linear mappings or the so-called factor loadings.
+The main components that describe this relationship are the factor-to-feature linear mappings or the so-called factor loadings.
 Factor loadings encode the structure of each factor, and play an important role in the interpretation of the model.
 Hence, factor loadings are suitable for introducing statistical assumptions on their underlying structure such as sparsity.
-For instance, GFA quantifies the association between view and factor by extending the automatic relevance determination (ARD)\citep{mackay1994bayesian}.
-In non-Bayesian approaches, sparsity is commonly handled by introducing additional terms of an optimization objective posed on the model parameters.
-A canonical example is the the L1 penalty, also known as the lasso\citep{tibshirani1996regression}.
-On the other hand, Bayesian approaches achieve sparse solutions via particular sparsity inducing priors.
-For instance, the double exponential, or Laplace prior is the Bayesian counterpart of the lasso\citep{park2008bayesian}.
-Another popular choice is the discrete spike-and-slab prior\citep{mitchell1988bayesian}, a mixture of a Dirac delta distribution centered at zero for pruning irrelevant signals, and a normal distribution for modeling larger signals.
-Recently, the spike-and-slab lasso (SSL)\citep{rovckova2018spike} has emerged as a combination of two Laplace distributions that are parameterized to emulate both the spike and the slab component.
-Other flavours of continuous shrinkage priors\citep{polson2010shrink} include the horseshoe prior\citep{carvalho2009handling, carvalho2010horseshoe}, which offers a continuous relaxation of the spike-and-slab approach, thereby preserving sparse properties while providing computational benefits such as being differentiable.
+For instance, GFA quantifies the association between view and factor by extending the automatic relevance determination~\citep{mackay1994bayesian}.